hangle/Script/documents/DesignNotes/script.md

         }
 </code></pre>

-<p>These three classes create  output in the 'nowis.struct' file that has a  common structure:  </p>
+<p>These three classes create  output in the 'nowis.struct' file that has a <br />
+common structure:  </p>

 <pre><code>    %&lt;classname&gt;
     key1    argument 1